evanwill/_drafts/_notes/burn-iso.md

 Why Etcher and not the million other options out there?

-- easy to use, it automatically selects the right drives and just works!
+- Easy to use, it automatically selects the right drives and just works!
-- can burn from archived (.zip, .7z, etc) images automatically
+- Can burn from archived (.zip, .7z, etc) images automatically.
-- open source, cross platform, and easy to install
+- Open source, cross platform, and easy to install.
-- new and actively developed (most are not)
+- New and actively developed (most are not).
-- fast and efficient
+- Fast and efficient, with built in verification of the burn.

 ## 4. Burn image

-Start up Etcher by clicking on the `.AppImage` file (or on windows the `.exe`).
+Start up Etcher by clicking on the `.AppImage` or `.exe` file.
 Etcher makes the rest easy!

-1. Plug your media into your computer.
+1. Plug your media into the computer.
 2. Select the image.
 3. Select the SD/USB (if you have only one plugged in, it will be automatically selected).
 4. Click Flash! (you may need to authenticate at this point, since you are making changes to a drive)